metamn/react/content/blog/on-function-signatures/index.md

 // Duplication in function body function Video(props: TVideo) {
-   const {prop1, prop2} = props
+   // The same amount of duplication as above const {prop1, prop2} = props
    // When not all props are needed ...
    // ... this approach contains less duplication